GSA/plainlanguage.gov/_pages/resources/articles/plain-language-beyond-a-movement.md

 At about the same time, some of the legislative drafting offices in Australia began moving forward on the plain language front.
 Some of them have done wonderful things, as we'll see later in this paper.

-## []()5.5 Some plain language developments around the world
+## 5.5 Some plain language developments around the world

 There's much happening with plain language internationally--for example:

 - In the US, plain language has long had a high profile in law schools--many of them offer a legal writing subject that, at least in part, focuses on clear communication.
 A great deal of the early research on clear written communication was done in the US by the Document Design Centre in Washington DC, much of it under the direction of Dr Janice "Ginny" Redish.
 But the highlight so far has been President Clinton's Memorandum on Plain Language directing all Executive Departments and Agencies to use plain language.
-The President's Memorandum was issued on June 1 1998--a red-letter day for plain language everywhere. [(11)](#Note11)For the latest US developments, see www.plainlanguage.gov.
+The President's Memorandum was issued on June 1 1998--a red-letter day for plain language everywhere.
+(11)For the latest US developments, see www.plainlanguage.gov.
 - In Canada, there are many plain language practitioners and advocates.
 Some of them have law degrees.
-Also, the Canadian Securities Administration, the federal Department of Finance, the British Columbia Securities Commission, the Office of the Alberta Auditor General, and the Canadian Bankers' Association are all pushing for plain language. [(12)](#Note12)
+Also, the Canadian Securities Administration, the federal Department of Finance, the British Columbia Securities Commission, the Office of the Alberta Auditor General, and the Canadian Bankers' Association are all pushing for plain language.
+(12)
-- In the United Kingdom, the Plain English Campaign [(13)](#Note13) and the Plain Language Commission [(14)](#Note14) have been leading the charge and providing rewriting services and training for many years.
+- In the United Kingdom, the Plain English Campaign (13) and the Plain Language Commission (14) have been leading the charge and providing rewriting services and training for many years.
 There have been 2 major legislative developments.
-First, the new rules for civil procedure, which greatly simplify the language used in court proceedings.[(15)](#Note15) Second a project to rewrite the UK's tax laws. [(16)](#Note16)
+First, the new rules for civil procedure, which greatly simplify the language used in court proceedings.(15) Second a project to rewrite the UK's tax laws.
+(16)
 - In South Africa, plain language is gathering momentum after a long period in which the country was focussed on even more important issues.
 Some law firms are attempting to establish plain language practices.
 The government has been active in legislation.
 The Canadian lawyer, and plain language expert, Phil Knight was the plain language adviser to the Constitutional Assembly in relation to drafting South Africa's new Constitution.
-Phil has returned to South Africa to work on various legislative projects, the highlights being the Labour Relations Act 1995 and competition legislation. [(17)](#Note17)
+Phil has returned to South Africa to work on various legislative projects, the highlights being the Labour Relations Act 1995 and competition legislation.
+(17)
 - In New Zealand, the government is rewriting tax legislation in plain language and some major law firms provide plain language services.
 - In the European Union there is an obvious and huge need for plain-language legal documents.
-At a conference in Denmark in 1994, translators from the European Union bemoaned the appalling English they were required to translate. [(18)](#Note18)
+At a conference in Denmark in 1994, translators from the European Union bemoaned the appalling English they were required to translate.
+(18)

-  - The Commission of the European Communities is striving to ensure that Community legislation is "... worded clearly, consistently and unambiguously ... so that it will be easier to understand ...[(19)](#Note19)" Also, the Interinstitutional Agreement of 22 December 1998 on Common Guidelines for the Quality of Drafting of Community Legislation [(20)](#Note20), together with the Joint Practical Guide on how to Draft Community Legislation, stresses that Community Legislation should be clear, simple, precise "readily understandable by the public and economic operators".
+  - The Commission of the European Communities is striving to ensure that Community legislation is "... worded clearly, consistently and unambiguously ... so that it will be easier to understand ...(19)" Also, the Interinstitutional Agreement of 22 December 1998 on Common Guidelines for the Quality of Drafting of Community Legislation (20), together with the Joint Practical Guide on how to Draft Community Legislation, stresses that Community Legislation should be clear, simple, precise "readily understandable by the public and economic operators".
   - Much progress has been made in Sweden where the government has been pushing for plain language since the early 1970's.
 The Swedish Ministry of Justice has 6 language experts who work to ensure legislation, and other government documents, are clear.
   - As part of Sweden's presidency of the European Commission in 2001, Sweden hosted the European Laws Conference in Stockholm in June 2001\.
 The conference included a daylong session on "The need for clarity and public access: Bridging the gap between the Union and its citizens".
-At the Conference, Martin Cutts of the UK based Plain Language Commission [(21)](#Note21), released his report Clarifying Eurolaw which includes a rewrite of a European Council Directive.
+At the Conference, Martin Cutts of the UK based Plain Language Commission (21), released his report Clarifying Eurolaw which includes a rewrite of a European Council Directive.
   - The Conference, and Sweden's ongoing support of various plain language related proposals, has boosted clear communication in the European Union.
-Indeed, at the so-called Laeken meeting in December 2001, the European Council announced that it welcomed the plain language proposals and expects to receive a practical plan from the European Commission. [(22)](#Note22)
+Indeed, at the so-called Laeken meeting in December 2001, the European Council announced that it welcomed the plain language proposals and expects to receive a practical plan from the European Commission.
+(22)

-## []()5.6 What next for plain language?
+## 5.6 What next for plain language?

 It seems clear that the so-called plain-language movement is a movement no more.
 Yet many key decision-makers in business and government see plain language as a sub-branch of the consumer movement.
 This misconception impedes plain language progress.
 For this reason, plain language needs to reposition itself so that those decision-makers see clear legal--and related--communications as important to their organization's success.
-I suggest a way to do that in [section 8](#Possible_new_position).
+I suggest a way to do that in section 8.

-## []()6\.
+## 6\.
 Establishing some threshold realities

 Before we move on to consider how the plain language movement can reposition itself, let's confirm 2 things--just in case there's any doubt:

-- • Plain language involves more than mere word substitution, see [6.1](#Beyond_mere).
+- Plain language involves more than mere word substitution, see 6.1.
-- • Plain language is just as accurate, as certain, and as precise as traditional legal drafting.
+- Plain language is just as accurate, as certain, and as precise as traditional legal drafting.
 Indeed, it is almost always more accurate, more certain, and more precise.
-Even judges prefer plain language, see [6.2](#PL_improves).
+Even judges prefer plain language, see 6.2.

-## []()6.1 Beyond mere word substitution
+## 6.1 Beyond mere word substitution

 In many ways, the phrase "plain language" is inaccurate.
 It places too much emphasis on language: on words and on sentences.
 The reality is that clear legal communication depends on much more than eradicating jargon--mere word substitution--and on much more than familiar sentence structure.

 Usually, rewriting a document in plain language involves rethinking the entire document--its content, language, structure, and design--while rigorously focusing on the audience and the purpose of the communication.
 It is this approach that leads to successful communication.

-These things are written about at length elsewhere. [(23)](#Note23)
+These things are written about at length elsewhere.
+(23)

-## []()6.2 Plain-language improves accuracy, certainty, and precision
+## 6.2 Plain-language improves accuracy, certainty, and precision

 Lawyers are conscious of the accuracy, certainty, and precision of traditional legal language.
 They are sometimes initially concerned that plain language may jeopardize that accuracy, certainty, and precision.
 However, their concern can be put to one side.